What’s in a Dim Sim

 There are multiple ways to cook the perfect Dim Sim, depending on personal preference.
 The most popular and traditional is deep frying, but you can also steam, bake or even air-fry the popular Australian Dim Sim.

 Frying the Dim Sim to perfection requires both the right temperature and timing.
-To ensure that the outside is crispy and the inside is juicy, it’s essential to fry the dumpling in plenty of oil at moderate heat.
+To ensure that the outside is crispy and the inside is juicy, it’s essential to fry the dumplings in plenty of oil at moderate heat.
 Keep an eye on it, so it doesn’t burn, flipping it as necessary until both sides have reached a nice golden brown.

 How to Steam Dim Sims